tuo/tuo.github.io/_posts/2023-07-28-quit-coffee-en.md

 <cite>source: [Bruce Lee Podcst: #11 Walk On](https://brucelee.com/podcast-blog/2016/9/21/11-walk-on)</cite>

+Experience the pain and pleasure as it is, but not to attach to it or try with any thoughts to blockade or avoid it.
+It is in this full totality, wholeness of immersive experience, we could given up all those impluses to control it, impose our will on it, in a natural and Wu-wei way.
+If my son is 2 years and half old, then I'm the new born baby to him, not as an adult.

 German mystical Meister Eckhart once said:

 > Truly, it is in darkness that one finds the light, so when we are in sorrow, then this light is nearest of all to us.